2016 Kaikōura earthquake: Response

 The New Zealand Fire Service dispatched urban search and rescue teams to Wellington and Kaikōura.
-Paramedics were also dispatched from St John.
+Paramedics were dispatched from St John.

 Nearly 200 people had been airlifted out of Kaikōura by late evening on 15 November, with about 1,000 still to be evacuated on the following morning.
 Stranded tourists with health issues and travel plans were put on a flight priority list.
-HMNZS Canterbury arrived in Kaikōura on 16 November and transported about 450 evacuees, 4 dogs, and 7 tonnes of luggage to Lyttelton, arriving early the following morning.
+HMNZS Canterbury arrived in Kaikōura on 16 November and transported about 450 evacuees, four dogs, and seven tonnes of luggage to Lyttelton, arriving early the following morning.
 On the morning of 20 November, HMNZS Canterbury arrived at Lyttelton with another group of evacuees, bringing the total number evacuated from Kaikōura to more than 900.

+The earthquake occurred on the same day of a supermoon, which caused some speculation that the Moon caused, or increased the likelihood of, the earthquake.
+Scientific analysis shows that the Moon does not influence earthquakes.

 Changes to building code

-The failure of BNZ Harbour Quays, Statistics House and other Wellington buildings that were damaged in the 2016 Kaikōura earthquake led to revision of seismic assessment guidelines.
+The failure of BNZ Harbour Quays, Statistics House and other Wellington buildings that were damaged in the earthquake led to revision of seismic assessment guidelines.
 The Ministry of Business, Industry and Employment (MBIE) released The Seismic Assessment of Existing Buildings, commonly known as the Red Book, in July 2017.
 These guidelines provide "a technical basis for engineers to carry out seismic assessments of existing buildings".
 Section C5 deals with assessment of multi-storey concrete buildings.
 In 2018, section C5 was revised because understanding of building performance in the Kaikōura earthquake had changed.
 The revised section is known as the Yellow Book or Yellow Chapter.
 Assessment using the Yellow Book can lead to different results from assessment using the Red Book, but only the Red Book has legal standing.
 Wellington Central Library and Courtenay Central cinema complex were closed in 2019 after assessment under the Yellow Book guidelines.
 The differences in the two versions of the guidelines have led to confusion and frustration for building owners and engineers and contributed to a shortage of commercial rental properties in Wellington, as renters demand seismically safe buildings.